 Convert to MCAP

 If you already have existing ROS data that is not in the MCAP file format, you may want to convert it into MCAP files.
 The easiest way to do this is to install the MCAP CLI tool and use it to convert your existing bag files.

 If you're starting from scratch, you may want to write code to read and write your own MCAP data.

-We provide MCAP readers and writers in the following languages, for any of our supported data serialization formats:
+We provide MCAP readers and writers in the following languages:

 Inspect and visualize MCAP